Looking for the best ways to train a kitten not to bite?

 Another way to train a kitten not to bite is to redirect their attention to a toy.
 Get into the habit of carrying a toy with you all the time.

-Think about kittens as children.
-If they don’t like the substitute, they will be back to their original target.
+Think of kittens as children.
+If they don’t like the substitute, they will go back to their original target.

-Usually, kittens are fascinated by anything with features, plush mice, or strings.
+Usually, kittens are fascinated by anything with features, like plush mice or strings.

 But you’ll have to discover what appeals to your kitten’s senses by trial and error.

-Many owners have trouble getting their kitten to stop biting because they’ve encouraged bad behavior for too long.
+Many owners have trouble getting their kittens to stop biting because they’ve encouraged bad behavior for too long.

 However, you’ll regret it later when an adult cat thinks your fingers are suitable gnawing toys.